druid-io/druid-io.github.io/_posts/2013-08-30-loading-data.md

 druid.host=127.0.0.1:8080
 ```

-2. Create a valid realtime configuration file similar to this called realtime.spec:
+2. Create a valid realtime configuration file similar to this called realtime.spec in the current directory:

 ```json
 [{